Meet our staff and board

 Linda received her BS in Recreation Resource Management from UW Madison in 1974.
 After returning from a stretch in Alaska, she retired as a Special Education Assistant from Madison Public Schools in 2015 and later received certification as a Master Naturalist through The Prairie Enthusiasts at the Schurch-Thomson Prairie in 2018.
 She is passionate about prairie and woodland restoration on her land and home in Iowa County, along with old time fiddling.
 Linda has found “that Nature provides answers to many of life's questions if I stop, look, listen and take notes.”
 Linda's favorite plant is Aralia racemosa, or spikenard.
 Great name, great plant.

-Carroll Schaal, Treasurer and Board Member
+Carroll Schaal, Treasurer and Finance Committee Chair

 Carroll has worked for over 26 years for the DNR in lake and river management.
 He has a MA in water resources planning from Iowa State University and a BA in Environmental Biology from Luther College.
 He lives in Mt.
 Horeb with his wife Pam.
 Carroll is a bur oak guy, through and through.